 - if you have allergies to medicines, foods, or other substances

-- if you have liver problems (eg, cirrhosis), high blood potassium levels, low blood pressure, diabetes, or kidney problems, or if you are on dialysis
+- If you have high blood potassium levels, low blood pressure, diabetes, or kidney problems, or if you are on dialysis

 - if you are dehydrated or have low blood volume, have very poor nutrition, or have alcohol abuse or dependence